Going to South Africa on safari?

 Get ready to count those coins. . .

 I have written a few articles on safari pricing about each country we sell.
 But it’s probably the hardest to estimate a typical safari cost in South Africa .
 However I am up for the challenge, so here goes!

 In a nutshell, it’s because South Africa is not just a safari destination.
 It offers so much interest for other traditional holiday interests: With fantastic beaches, wonderful scenery, cosmopolitan cities, mountains to climb, wine to drink and so forth.

 The safari nights are nearly always the most expensive nights.
 And so how much of your holiday is ‘’on safari’’ in a wildlife reserve does significantly affect the overall holiday cost considerably.
 But there are many other factors at play here which differ from other safari destinations:

 • There is a much wider variation in price across all the destinations and hotel standards.

-• There are plenty of different ways to travel around the country, (your mode of travel is varied and has a big impact
+• There are plenty of different ways to travel around the country, (your mode of travel and this has a big impact.

 Guide to Typical Nightly Safari Costs in South Africa

 As your time is short, I am giving our crib-chart below.
 But read on for further explanation…

 Caveat – these prices are more fluid than other destinations.
 So I give them only so as a broad sense of what a modest budget, medium and generous budget may look like…